mvcss/mvcss.github.com/source/styleguide/naming.md

 - `.is-active`
 - `.is-sidebar-toggled`
-- `.is-nav--item-active`
+- `.is-nav-item-active`

+### Context

-Use `has-` for adding a state with specific styles on a module or submodule.
+Use `has-` for adding a context with specific styles on a module or submodule.
 For example:

 ```html
 <div class="nav has-dropdown">